tima0476/CSCI5448-OOAD-HW1.Q4/README.md

 From a Unix or MacOS command line, execute ./shapes.py

-From Windows, execute "python3 shapes.py"
+From Windows, execute "python3 shapes.py" or "<path to python 3 version of python.exe> shapes.py"